UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 ### Subquestion 2: How could autonomous systems be integrated into the armed forces, ensuring that legal aspects are adhered to?
 The suggestion for autonomous systems to ensure they adhered to legal implication is to rest the authority on a human supervisor (Chen & Barnes 2014).
 Humans still understand patterns behavior, human intentions, macro implications and ethical responsibilities much better than artificial systems (Chen & Barnes 2014).
 For this reason, the system autonomous agent shall always remain subordinate to their human counterparts (Chen & Barnes 2014).
 The human will only be allowed the agent to act autonomously only specified conditions (Chen & Barnes 2014).
 John H. Northrop and Associate conducted a study which suggests developing a matrix defining the level of automation (Chesebrough & Dooley, 2018).
 This matrix should provide the need and level of autonomous tactical needed to accomplish the mission within the constraints of mission parameters (Chesebrough & Dooley, 2018).
 The literature has provided a number of solutions to integrate rules of engagement, ethical and legal tenants.

-## Quantitative Research Questions

-### Central Question: Does the use of autonomous systems have positive effects on military capabilities?
+## Quantitative Research Question: Does the use of autonomous systems have positive effects on military capabilities?
-The answer depends on the results of the hypotheses and can therefore only be answered at the end of the project.

 ### Hypothesis 1: Unmanned Systems can be operated autonomously with the same Reliability as Human-operated once in a military scenario.
-After the first simulation runs, there is evidence that there is no significant difference between the results of experiment A and B. That means unmanned Systems can be operated autonomously with the same Reliability as Human-operated once in a ARMA3-based virtual military scenario.

 ### Hypothesis 2: By using autonomous systems, military missions can be conducted with less human personnel.
-tbd.

 ### Hypothesis 3: The use of autonomous systems could extend the range of military operations.
-tbd.

 ## Preliminary framework / setup of the experimental Study Method Plan
 To answer our projects quantitative research questions we set up an experimental Design to "manipulates one or more variables in order to evaluate how this manipulation impacts an outcome or outcomes of interest" (Creswell & Creswell, 2018, p.
 147) with the following components:

 ### Participants